Adjustable life insurance

 How much does adjustable life insurance cost?

 It’s difficult to determine an average rate for adjustable life insurance.
-The standard average cost of life insurance already differs based on your health, age, and lifestyle, and with an adjustable policy, the premiums can change over time.
+The standard average cost of life insurance already differs based on your health, age, and lifestyle.
+With an adjustable policy, the premiums can change over time.
+Since the premiums for adjustable life insurance are flexible, how much you’ll pay will be based on your specific policy choices.

 Because coverage is permanent, you can expect the initial premiums to be higher than those of a term life insurance policy.
-On average, permanent life insurance costs five to 15 times more than term life insurance.
+On average, permanent life insurance costs five to 15 times more than term life insurance with the same death benefit amount.

 → Learn more about the differences between term and permanent life insurance